-As of March 31, 2016, we had an accumulated deficit of \$2.9 billion and a stockholders' deficit of \$373.5 million.
+As of September 30, 2016, we had an accumulated deficit of \$2.8 billion and a stockholders' deficit of \$238.7 million.
 We have funded our operations primarily through the sale of equity securities and convertible debt securities, borrowings under the Facility Agreement, borrowings under The Mann Group Loan Arrangement, receipt of upfront and milestone payments under the Sanofi License Agreement and borrowings under the Sanofi Loan Facility to fund our portion of the loss share.
-As discussed below in "Liquidity and Capital Resources", if we are unable to obtain additional funding, there will be substantial doubt about our ability to continue as a going concern.
+As discussed below in "Liquidity and Capital Resources", if we are unable to obtain additional funding, there will continue to be substantial doubt about our ability to continue as a going concern.